banner-image

 Toward a Functionalist Approach to the Real World

-The Basics that Underlie the Functionalist Approach to Causality
+The Functionalist Approach to Causality in Science

 The unicist functionalist approach is based on the discovery of the ontogenetic intelligence of nature, the universe’s double dialectics, and the origin of binary actions rooted in matter.
 It addresses real-world issues by establishing their unified field through unicist ontogenetic logic, identifying governing functionalist principles, and designing unicist binary actions to ensure functionality.
 Its validity is confirmed through unicist destructive tests.

-At the core of this approach is the demonstration that adaptive systems, such as living organisms, businesses, economies, and social entities, cannot be reliably understood or influenced through purely empirical methods.
-Instead, they require a method that addresses the unified fields of their functionality, defining their functionalist principles and managing the binary actions that make them work and evolve.
+At the core of this approach is the causal approach to adaptive systems, such as living organisms, businesses, economies, and social entities.
+It made evident that these systems cannot be reliably understood or influenced through purely empirical methods that do not address their causality.

 This led to the creation of a scientific framework that includes: